riot/route/doc/README.md

 action = 'edit'
 ```

-The hash can change in the following ways:
+The url can change in the following ways:

 1. A new hash is typed into the location bar
 2. When the back/forward buttons are pressed
 3. When `route(to)` is called
+4. Anchor tag is clicked

 ### route(filter, callback)